BCDR - Business Continuity Disaster Recovery acronym, business concept on blackboard

 The Reality of Disaster Preparedness

-Power suppliers, city officials, and everyday Texans alike assumed that major disruptions were unlikely.
-Recently, though, we learned this isn’t true, and many paid a high price for that assumption.
-As a Data Center owner, Thin-nology plans and tests its systems daily, weekly, and monthly to prepare for the moment disaster hits.
+As a Data Center owner, Thin-nology plans and tests its systems every day, week, and month.
+This helps it prepare when disaster hits.
 Despite our precautions, suppliers such as internet providers, fuel vendors for generators, and even basic water resources can pose challenges outside our control—or so it may seem.

 If you’re looking to bolster your company’s ability to withstand disasters, you might explore our Business Continuity Planning and Disaster Recovery resources.
 Even basic measures, like additional fuel or water storage, can help maintain operations when unexpected events occur.